matemax/lunasdk/readme.md

     pip install git+https://github.com/matemax/lunasdk.git
     ```

--   you can load archive from github, unpack it and make a command:

-    ```console
-    python setup.py install
-    ```

 ## Setup

 We get a path to folder with neural network models and path to a FaceEngine configuration file  from environment